A-Pro® Home Inspection Fernandina Beach

 Is your home built to withstand severe winds?
 In hurricane-prone states such as Georgia and Florida, homeowners can get peace of mind and potential savings on their homeowner’s insurance by having a certified professional perform a Windstorm Mitigation Inspection.
 In Florida, state law mandates that insurance providers discount policies when certain wind mitigation techniques have been used on a home.
 The inspector will report on the roof covering and its condition; the shape of the roof (since some types, such as gable roofs, are more susceptible to wind damage); the quality of the roof deck attachment; adequacy of roof-to-wall connections; the presence of secondary water resistance; and more.

-A Windstorm Mitigation Inspection is just one of many specialized inspections performed by the certified wind mitigation inspectors in Fernandina Beach, Amelia Island, Jacksonville, and surrounding areas.
-To schedule a home inspection, call 1-904-300-1340 or schedule now here.
+A Windstorm Mitigation Inspection is just one of many specialized inspections performed by certified wind mitigation inspectors in Fernandina Beach, Amelia Island, Jacksonville, and surrounding areas.
+To schedule a home inspection, call 1-904-300-1340 or schedule here.

 New Builders Home Warranty Expiration Inspection

-A-Pro offers new home builders warranty inspections to detect notable defects before your one year builder’s home warranty expires.
+A-Pro offers new home builders warranty inspections to detect notable defects before your one-year builder’s home warranty expires.
 A-Pro Home Inspections will meticulously document and report visual defects within your new home that may be covered under your builder’s home warranty in order to maximize your home warranty coverage.
 The Home Warranty Inspection report will give you the leverage you need to obtain the repairs necessary before your builder’s warranty expires on your new home.

 This could be your last chance to correct installation deficiencies common with new home systems and components failures.
 We highly recommend scheduling your home warranty inspection with us at the beginning of the 11th month.
 This will give you the time you need to coordinate and discuss our expert hardbound report with your new home warranty provider.
 Waiting until the last minute can force new homeowners into a disadvantaged negotiating position with the home warranty provider.
 Regrettably, some home warranty providers charge high premiums for their warranties but are less enthusiastic about paying claims.
 Call A-Pro The First Coast home inspection today before your new home warranty expires, leaving you with safety and performance-related deficiencies that should have been corrected.